eclipse-archived/ceylon-lang.org/code/architecture.md

 Launcher simply bootstraps JBoss Modules via (local) module repository.
 For Ceylon Runtime this are the modules needed at "bootstrap":

 * Ceylon Language
 * Ceylon Module Resolver
 * Ceylon Runtime
 * JBoss Modules (as a module info, actual classes are part of system classpath)

 This is the part that the user needs locally (unless you use remote bootstrap module loader).
-To ease things, we created a zipped version of bootstrap repository, and placed it under <CEYLON_REPOSITORY>/ceylon-runtime-bootstrap/ceylon-runtime-bootstrap.zip In order to use this zipped module repository we need to use custom module loader - DistributionModuleLoader.
+To ease things, we created a zipped version of bootstrap repository, and placed it under &lt;CEYLON_REPOSITORY&gt;/ceylon-runtime-bootstrap/ceylon-runtime-bootstrap.zip In order to use this zipped module repository we need to use custom module loader - DistributionModuleLoader.
-DistributionModuleLoader explodes (if not already present) this zipped repository at initialization, and places the exploded repository under <CEYLON_REPOSITORY>/ceylon-runtime-bootstrap/ceylon-runtime-bootstrap-exploded directory.
+DistributionModuleLoader explodes (if not already present) this zipped repository at initialization, and places the exploded repository under &lt;CEYLON_REPOSITORY&gt;/ceylon-runtime-bootstrap/ceylon-runtime-bootstrap-exploded directory.
 You can force an update with -Dforce.bootstrap.update=true system property flag.

 Afterwards Ceylon Runtime uses Ceylon Module Resolver (CMR) to get its modules.
-By default we use <CEYLON_REPOSITORY> as local CMR repository, but different repositories can be mounted.
+By default we use &lt;CEYLON_REPOSITORY&gt; as local CMR repository, but different repositories can be mounted.

-In order to run your Ceylon app / module, you need to first place it into <CEYLON_REPOSITORY>.
+In order to run your Ceylon app / module, you need to first place it into &lt;CEYLON_REPOSITORY&gt;.
 Then you can use ceylon.sh script to run the app / module.

-ceylon.sh expects module name and version as its first parameter. e.g. ./ceylon.sh hello/1.0.0 --> [full module name]/[version], where default version is 0.0.0 if left out
+ceylon.sh expects module name and version as its first parameter. e.g. ./ceylon.sh hello/1.0.0 \[full module name\]/\[version\], where default version is 0.0.0 if left out

 ## Documentation compiler.